- Corporate responsibility

 We do everything we can to minimise the impact our centres have on the environment

-Given the scale and nature of our business, we use a lot of resources.
-We put lots of effort into making sure we minimise the environmental effects, from cutting the amount of rubbish we produce to installing energy-saving light bulbs throughout our centres.
+Given the scale and nature of our business, we use a lot of resources so it's important we act responsibly and efficiently.
+We focus on making sure we minimise the environmental effects of our business, from cutting the amount of rubbish we produce to installing energy-saving light bulbs throughout our centres.

 We do what we can, and we spread the word among our delivery partners, retailers and visitors to our shopping centres to get them to follow suit.